HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 ![Hierarchical Deterministic Wallet](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/hd_wallet_D.jpg)
 ![Hierarchical Deterministic Wallet](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/hd_wallet_M.jpg)

-These private keys can be used for different blockchains, because the underlying concept is always the same: the private key is a source of randomness that when multiplied with the base point yields your public key.
+These private keys can be used for different blockchains, because the underlying concept is always the same: the private key is a source of randomness that when multiplied with the base point of the specific chain yields your public key.
 In our [article on wallets]({{ site.baseurl }}{% post_url /technology/expert/2022-03-01-wallets-advanced %}) we will look at HD wallets more closely.

 ### Summary

 To get from your private key, *sk* to your address you first perform multiplication on the curve with the base point *P*.
-Next you add a leading byte, 0x04 (only bitcoin? what about horizen?) **TKKG** , omit the *y*-value while adding a byte for its sign and perform two hash operations in a row, SHA256 first and RIPEMD160 second.
-An extra byte is added to indicate if the address is meant for the main- or testnet, giving you the *mainnet encrypted public key*.
-A checksum is calculated by performing SHA256 twice and the first 4 bytes of that checksum are added to the end of the *mainnet encrypted public key*.
+Next you add a leading byte depending on which blockchain the address is for and omit the *y*-value while adding a byte for its sign.
+Now two hash operations are performed in a row, SHA256 first and RIPEMD160 second to get your *encrypted public key*.
+A *network byte* is added to indicate if the address is meant for the main- or testnet, giving you the *mainnet encrypted public key*.
+A checksum is calculated by performing SHA256 twice and adding the first 4 bytes of that checksum to the end of the *mainnet encrypted public key*.
-Lastly, the characters 0, O, I, and l are removed via Base58Check.
+Lastly, the characters 0, O, I, and l are removed using *Base58Check*.

-In our next article, we will look at how digital signatures are produced and verified without revealing any knowledge about the private key used to produce the signature.
+In our [next article]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}), we will look at how digital signatures are produced and later verified without revealing any knowledge about the private key that was used to produce the signature.